bloom-housing/bloom/docs/pull_request_template.md

 - [ ] Reviewed considering accessibility
 - [ ] Added tests covering the changes
 - [ ] Made corresponding changes to the documentation
-- [ ] Run `yarn generate:client` and/or created a migration when required
+- [ ] Ran `yarn generate:client` and/or created a migration when required

 ## Review Process: